 Every year, there are about sixty-nine million new cases of Traumatic Brain Injury (TBI) worldwide.
 However, there are wide variations in the management of TBI across low-, middle-, and high-income countries which affect TBI outcomes worldwide.

-GNS-I study is a multicenter, international, prospective cohort study that will start on the 1st of June 2019 to the 31st of March 2021 (last patient out).
+GNS-I study is a multicenter, international, prospective cohort study conducted within the period from the 1st of June 2019 to the 31st of December 2021 (last patient out).
 The follow-up duration for each patient is 90 days.

 The study will be conducted in self-selected registered centers worldwide.
-Any hospital receiving and managing TBI patients is eligible to participate in Global Neurosurg-1; There is no minimum patient number percenter; all consecutive cases must be included.
+Any hospital receiving and managing TBI patients is eligible to participate in Global Neurosurg-1; The minimum patient number per center is 12 patients per one team; all consecutive TBI cases must be included.

 Study Duration and Team Members

-Within the period from June 1, 2019, to December 31, 2020, each team (three people) selects a two-week period.
+Within the period from June 1, 2019, to December 31, 2021, each team (three people) selects a two-week period.
 Multiple teams in the same center can participate as long as they will collect data in different 2-week periods.
-Therefore, the maximum number of the team percenter is 18 teams (up to 54 collaborators).

 Eligibility Criteria for patients